-When you think of industries like construction and manufacturing, it must come to mind that these are mostly male-dominated.
+When you think of industries like construction and manufacturing, it must come to mind that these are primarily male-dominated.
 Welding is no exception to this assumption.

 In fact, according to the U.S Bureau of Labor Statistics, only 5% of employed welders are women.
 This number is increasing each year as more and more women are joining classically male-dominated industries.

-But it still might be intimidating getting into an industry full of men; many women who want to get into welding don’t know exactly what they’re getting into.
+But it still might be intimidating getting into an industry full of men; many women who want to get into welding don’t know precisely what they’re getting into.

-So whether you are just starting out or you just need some women in welding tips, keep reading.
-We have compiled a list of 5 important tips for women in welding and for women who are looking to do well in the industry.
+So whether you are just starting or need some women in welding tips, keep reading.
+We have compiled a list of 5 essential tips for women in welding and women looking to do well in the industry.

-As we already mentioned, the welding industry is mostly made up of men.
-So it makes sense that as a woman, you will be surrounded by men and male groups while you are working.
+As we already mentioned, the welding industry mainly comprises men.
+So it makes sense that as a woman, you will be surrounded by men and male groups while working.

-We all know that men in groups can sometimes use bad language and make some jokes that you might take offense to.
-This doesn’t mean that all men are like this, and in fact most men within the industry will act in a professional manner.
-But it is something to keep in mind as you go to work with almost all men.
+We all know that men in groups can sometimes use foul language and make some jokes that you might take offense to.
+This doesn’t mean that all men are like this; most men within the industry will act professionally.
+But it is something to remember as you work with almost all men.

 It is better to deal with the person who said whatever offended you right away so that you can reach an appropriate resolution.

 The same goes for if you are feeling uncomfortable around a male co-worker or if they are making unwanted advances.
-Deal with the situation right away so that you can focus on the reason you’re there: to be in the welding industry.
+Deal with the situation immediately so that you can focus on why you’re there: to be in the welding industry.

 Let’s stress again that by no means do all, or even most, men in welding act like this towards women in welding.
 It is just a general tip to keep in mind as you enter a workforce with almost solely male workers.

-Another byproduct of a male-dominated workplace is that men might scrutinize your skills and knowledge more than they might for their fellow male co-workers.
-But if you do great quality work and work hard, then your gender won’t matter: you’ll just be seen as a great welder.
+Another byproduct of a male-dominated workplace is that men might scrutinize your skills and knowledge more than they might their fellow male co-workers.
+But if you do excellent quality work and work hard, your gender won’t matter: you’ll be seen as a great welder.

-Getting the right training is a great start.
-You should take classes and get training in all types of welding so that you become knowledgeable in many fields.
+Getting the proper training is a great start.
+You should take classes and get training in all types of welding to become knowledgeable in many fields.

 You can also shadow or learn directly from a welding professional.
-They can help teach you the ways of the industry as well as give you an understanding of how to tackle different jobs and projects.
+They can help teach you the ways of the industry and give you an understanding of how to tackle different jobs and projects.

-You should also know about all the tools and equipment you’ll be using.
 When working a job, there will be a wide variety of materials, tools, and equipment you’ll be expected to be familiar with.
-Be sure to know how each works as well as when to use which tool.
+Be sure to know how each works and when to use which tool.
 Learning about all the tools and equipment you’ll use would be best.

-Once you’ve been trained and have gotten familiar with the tools and materials, that doesn’t mean you should stop learning.
-Forget about gender for a moment: if you want to become a great welder, you should be constantly improving your craft.
+Once you’ve been trained and familiar with the tools and materials, that doesn’t mean you should stop learning.
+Forget about gender for a moment: if you want to become a great welder, you should constantly improve your craft.

-New tools and equipment come out all the time, so keep up with anything new you should be aware of.
-Read manuals and any reviews you can find of the equipment and tools so that you know you’re using the best stuff you can.
+New tools and equipment always come out, so keep up with anything fresh you should be aware of.
+Read manuals and reviews of the equipment and tools to know you’re using the best stuff you can.

-You should also be practicing your craft whenever possible.
+It would be best if you also practiced your craft whenever possible.
 It’s cliché, but practice does make perfect, so practice as much as possible.

 We already mentioned that you should learn about and be trained in different forms of welding so you can have a large area of expertise.
 What do we mean by that?
 Continuing with this idea of practice, getting all kinds of practice is good.

-So be sure to actually practice all of the different things you’ve learned about.
-You can do this by taking many different types of jobs so that you can get practical experience in those different forms of welding.
+So be sure to practice all the different things you’ve learned.
+You can do this by taking many jobs to get practical experience in those other forms of welding.

 Learn from Others

 You can also seek out other welders to observe them or help them on various projects they do as well.
-Asking an expert of a certain type of welding would be a great way to learn and practice something you might not be experienced with.
+Asking an expert for a specific type of welding would be a great way to learn and practice something you might not be experienced with.

 Asking questions and getting advice from seasoned expert welders is a great way to learn.
-They will have a wealth of knowledge not only about the actual welding, but also about the industry in general.
+They will have a wealth of knowledge about actual welding and the industry in general.

-Another great bonus to learning from other welders is that it could build up your professional network.
-They can serve as references, or even help connect you with jobs in the future.
+Another great bonus to learning from other welders is that it could build your professional network.
+They can serve as references or even help connect you with jobs in the future.

-All of this practice, advice, and knowledge will increase your confidence and your skill-set, both of which are crucial for the success of women in welding.
+All this practice, advice, and knowledge will increase your confidence and skill set, which are crucial for women’s welding success.

-This is definitely a tip true not just for welders, but perhaps in all workplaces.
+This is a tip accurate for welders and perhaps in all workplaces.

 Conducting Yourself Professionally

-At work, people are aware of appearance, the way you act, and the way you conduct yourself.
+People are aware of appearance, how you act, and how you conduct yourself at work.
 Don’t give anyone a chance to say that you are acting unprofessionally because of these things.

-Always be focused on the job at hand and be aware of how you speak to your co-workers and superiors.
-This means giving people respect, while also showing your skills and speaking your mind respectfully.
+Always be focused on the job and be aware of how you speak to your co-workers and superiors.
+This means respecting people, showing your skills, and telling your mind respectfully.

 Work Appropriate Clothing

-Welding isn’t exactly a pantsuit or a skirt-and-a-blouse type of job.
+Welding isn’t precisely a pantsuit or a skirt-and-a-blouse type of job.
 Getting the proper clothes is essential to maintaining a professional image as a welder.

 Welding can be dangerous if you aren’t in the right clothes or using the right equipment.
 Without the right stuff, you will look like you don’t know what you’re doing.